The 2026 World Series of Poker (WSOP)

 The presence of additional tiers offers players a cost-effective path to the target tournament, although it requires winning multiple tournaments along the way.
 It’s worth noting that Tier 4 and Tier 5 satellites often have entry fees below $1, enabling players to enter multiple times without incurring significant expenses, increasing the chances of a fortunate streak.

-At present, WSOP.com exclusively provides satellite tournaments for this year’s Main Event.
-However, as the summer approaches, it is highly likely that numerous US-facing platforms will also offer opportunities for players to satellite their way into the Main Event.
+At present, WSOP.com and GGPoker host the only online satellite tournaments for this year’s Main Event.
+However, as the summer approaches, it is highly likely that numerous U.S.-facing platforms will also offer opportunities for players to satellite their way into the Main Event and live casinos are putting league winners into the World Championship all year round locally.

 See the full list of tournaments you can register for and earn your way to the Main Event at our WSOP Satellites page